conholdate/docs.conholdate.com/en/java/groupdocs-total-for-java/compare-documents/compare-text-in-two-files/_index.md

 ---
-title: "Compare Text in Two Files | Java"
+title: Compare Text in Two Files Java
+second_title: Conholdate.Total for Java
+articleTitle: Compare Text in Two Files
+linktitle: Compare Text in Two Files
 description: "This article explains the usage of GroupDocs.Comparison API (which is a part of Conholdate.Total for Java) to compare text in two files."
 keywords: compare text in two files, Compare text in two files using Java
 type: docs